 - Resonance: Measurement of resonance curve and calculation of the resonance frequency & FWHM up to 80 MHz

 - QCM-t: Continuous measurement of the resonance parameters and the temperature of the flow-cell.

 Calculation: various QCM and ad-layer parameters can be calculated using standard or custom made models.
 All these parameters can be displayed on the screen, printed, saved or can be exported for further evaluation.

-Quartz crystal sensors with Au or with ITO electrodes and a variety of pre-coatings are available.
+Quartz crystal sensors with Au or with ITO electrodes and a variety of pre-coatings are available to purchase in our online store.
 The modular sensor holder allows using either 14 mm diameter or 1” diameter quartz crystals.

 In conventional QCM, the electrodes are typically made of gold which is an ideal electrode material except when applying for electrochemical measurements or for optical investigations using inverse optical microscopes.
 On the QCM-ITO sensor, transparent ITO electrodes are used and hence providing a more stable electrochemical measurement and can be used for optical investigation as well.
 For sensor details see separate sensor data sheet.